 When is a public park not a park?
 When it is destabilized by a roaring train, behind enemy lines, somewhere, elsewhere, here, now.

-A public project in the temporary Clouet Gardens Park – an occupation of an unorganized territory in a conflict zone of disputed entitlement.
+A public project in the temporary Clouet Gardens Park: an occupation of an unorganized territory in a conflict zone of disputed entitlement.
 Bureaucratic file cases and deflated parachutes are caught up in the old oak tree while a surveillance beacon sweeps the perimeter of the park.
-There is dark money, a control steering wheel, a couple of nomadic tents, megaphones, a dangling swing and a telephone, the full text of the lawsuit against 94 Oil and Gas Companies and the chance to participate.
-The Fringe Festival, New Orleans
+There is dark money, a control steering wheel, a couple of nomadic tents, megaphones, a swing and a dangling telephone.
+The full text of the lawsuit against Oil and Gas Companies is hung out on a laundry line.
+A chance to witness and participate.
+The Fringe Festival, New Orleans.